April 28, 2017 • 34 min watch

 When a provider underestimates a project (not enough requirements, not senior enough, not the right processes, misunderstandings):

 Once the provider has spent a number of hours he said he would spend, he is going to start cutting corners and decrease the quality of the product, and after a while, he will ask for more money.
 Otherwise, he ditches the project.

 On the other hand, if he has overbilled you, he will earn a lot and you will lose:

 This rarely happens, because if you do your job in evaluating the right provider and evaluate 3-4, this shouldn’t happen to you.
 Usually, providers with fixed prices will give you a low price to get the project and trick you later by asking more money because this and that were not specified.

 And if you want to have it, you need to pay more.

 In addition, fixed price projects providers will try to limit collaboration with you, because it takes a lot of time and they want to avoid the client from adding more features along the way that are not in the initial scope.

 This results in loss of flexibility, which usually is vital for a startup.

 I also have written an eBook about How to Evaluate Development Firms When Outsourcing.
-I recommend to read it if you’re thinking about outsourcing your tech startup and knowing how to weigh the costs.
+I recommend reading it if you’re thinking about outsourcing your tech startup and knowing how to weigh the costs.

 WORKING ON A PROFICIENT TECHNOLOGY